 Being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
-The Designated Safeguarding Lead (and any Deputies) should be aware of contact details and referral routes into the Local Housing Authority, so they can raise/progress concerns at the earliest opportunity.
+The Designated Safeguarding Lead (and any Deputies) should be aware of contact details and referral

 Indicators that a family may be at risk of homelessness include household debt, rent arrears, domestic abuse, and anti-social behaviour, as well as the family being asked to leave a property.
 Whilst referrals and/or discussion with the Local Housing Authority should be progressed as appropriate, and in accordance with local procedures, this does not, and should not, replace a referral into children's social care where a child has been harmed or is at risk of harm.